getsentry/rfcs/text/0073-usage-of-transaction-types.md

 ### Cons <a name="option-2-cons"></a>

 1. Doesn't work for spans.
-2. Extend protocol and data structures
+2. Extend protocol and data structures.
+3. `type` is already available in Discover via `issue.category`.
-3. Doesn't give insight into which types of transactions/spans our users are interacting with.
+4. Doesn't give insight into which types of transactions/spans our users are interacting with.

 ## Option 3: Transaction Info Type <a name="option-3"></a>